zigzap/zap/README.md

 [mongodb](https://www.mongodb.com), etc. It can be considered to be a microframework for web applications.

-What I need for that is a blazingly fast, robust HTTP server that I can use with zig.
+What I needed for that was a blazingly fast, robust HTTP server that I could use with zig.
 While facil.io supports TLS, I don't care about HTTPS support.
 In production, I use [nginx](https://www.nginx.com) as a reverse proxy anyway.

 Zap wraps and patches [facil.io - the C web application